bjukic2/Python-RAG-Chatbot/README.md

 # RAG Chatbot - FastAPI + Next.js

 An interactive chatbot powered by **Retrieval-Augmented Generation (RAG)**, built with **FastAPI backend** and a **Next.js** frontend.
 The system retrieves relevant documents from a local vector database (**ChromaDB**) and generates context-aware answers through a custom RAG pipeline.
-It uses open-source **llama3-1** model, so it can answer some general knowledge questions without needing any external documents.
+It uses local open-source **llama3-1** model, so it can answer some general knowledge questions without needing any external documents.

 The project is split into two independent parts: